Library homepage

 Transcribed Image Text: Name: Unit 4: Congruent Triangles Date: Per: Homework 2: Angles of Triangles ** This is a 2-page document! ** Directions: Find all missing angles.
 1. 2.
 3. 62° 1.
 67° 152° 115 = [7W 5. = [7W %D %3D 4. = 17W 50 .3 2 25° 2) 42° = 17W = [7u 3 m22% = 118 1 73 m22 = %3D mZ3 = mZ3 = %3D 6.

-vertex angle. an angle form by the congruent legs of an isosceles triangle. angle sum therom. all angles sum up to 180. base angles.
+the measure of the exterior angle of a triangle is equal to the sum of the measures of the 2 remote interior angles. vertex angle. an angle form by the congruent legs of an isosceles triangle. angle sum therom. all angles sum up to 180. base angles.
 The two angles formed by the base and one of the congruent sides.
-Study with Quizlet and memorize flashcards containing terms like acute triangle, obtuse triangle, equiangler and more.

 Its supplementary angle ^ is the angle such that + ^ is a straight edge. (a) Show that all triangles fall into exactly one of three cases: 1.
 The triangle is right-angled.
 2. The triangle has three acute angles.
 3. The triangle has one obtuse and two acute angles.
 Your answer should not mention any measure (degrees, radians) of angles.